adebisiomokehinde5/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0x05.
-C - Pointers, arrays and strings introduction to pointers arrays and strings
+C - Pointers, arrays and strings introduction to pointers arrays and strings.